ggcarrots/django-carrots/source/python_xmas_tree.rst

-As shown in the example, the instructions in the function may include names that we have given as the names of the arguments.The principle of operation is as follows - if you have created a function with three arguments:
+As shown in the example, the instructions in the function may include names that we have given as the names of the arguments.
+The principle of operation is as follows - if you create a function with three arguments:

     >>> def foo(a, b, c):
     ...     print("FOO", a, b, c)

-When calling the function (the same way as with any function we have called before), you need to specify values for each one of the arguments:
+When you call this new function, you need to specify a value for each argument.
+This just like all the functions we called before:

     >>> foo(1, "Ala", 2 + 3 + 4)
     FOO 1 Ala 9